Dates: 9/16 - 22, 2017

 • Augusta Wine Country Inn

-In 1986, the Missouri-Kansas-Texas Railroad (always known as the Katy), ceased operation along its trans-Missouri route.
+In 1986, the Missouri-Kansas-Texas Railroad (also known as the Katy), ceased operation along its trans-Missouri route.
 After a protracted legal struggle, the Missouri Department of Natural Resources secured the abandoned right-of-way and created the Katy Trail State Park.
-With the recent opening of the Clinton-Sedalia section, the Katy ranks as the nation's longest rails-to-trails corridors.
+With the recent opening of the Clinton-Sedalia section, the Katy ranks as the nation's longest rails-to-trails corridor.

 Why do we find the Katy so intriguing?
 Scenically, the trail traverses Missouri's most magnificent landscape.
-For much of its route, it follows the course of teh Missouri River to its confluence with the Mississippi.
+For much of its route, it follows the course of the Missouri River to its confluence with the Mississippi.
 Frequently, we are riding this basically hard-pack crushed limestone trail with the Missouri to the right and the rugged limestone bluffs for which Missouri is famous on our left.
-At times, we are cycling through an arboreal wonderland, ablaze with color in the fall; other times we ride through the incomparably fertile bottomalnds and beautiful vineyards of the Missori wine country.
+At times, we are cycling through an arboreal wonderland, ablaze with color in the fall; other times we ride through the incomparably fertile bottomlands and beautiful vineyards of the Missouri wine country.

-For the moment we begin our journey at the trial's west terminus in Clinton to the final moments at the landing in St. Charles, we are surrounded and immersed in the rich historical and cultural legacy of this region.
-Timberline's idnetity as an organization is predicated on western adventure as its sole focus.
-What could be more appropriate than an adventure in the "Gatewy to the West"?
-The role of the Lewis & Clark expedition of 1804-06 was profound in the opening of the west.
-Katy Rails-to-Trails will trace the early (and final) stages of that expedition as it launced frrom St. Charles and followed the river across the Missouri Territory.
+From the beginning of our journey at the trail's west terminus in Clinton, to the final moments at the landing in St. Charles, we are surrounded and immersed in the rich historical and cultural legacy of this region.
+Timberline's identity as an organization is predicated on Western adventure as its sole focus.
+What could be more appropriate than an adventure in the "Gateway to the West"?
+The role of the Lewis and Clark Expedition of 1804-1806 was profound in the opening of the West.
+The Katy Traill traces the early (and final) stages of that expedition as it launched from St. Charles and followed the river across the Missouri Territory.

-Katy assembles in Clinton, about an hour's van shuttle souteast of Kansas City, and we'll ride to Sedalia, perennial site of the Missouri State Fair, on Day 2.
-We're headed to Boonville on Day 3 and our first rendezvous withthe Missouri.
+The Katy Trail tour assembles in Clinton, about an hour's van shuttle southeast of Kansas City.
+We'll ride to Sedalia, perennial site of the Missouri State Fair, on Day 2.
+We're headed to Boonville on Day 3 and our first rendezvous withthe Missouri River.
 Day 4, we'll encounter the trail's only tunnel near Rocheport and then ride along the Missouri much of the day to Jefferson City.
 We're headed for Hermann and the wine country on Day 5 and we'll arrive early enough to tour the Hermanhoff and Stone Hill Wineries.
 Day 6 it's on to Augusta.
-On Day 7 we'll ride into St. Charles Frontier Park along the river, a nice ending to a great adventure!
+On Day 7 we'll ride into St. Charles Frontier Park along the river, a nice ending to a great adventure.

 |Day 1||Clinton - Sedalia||36 miles|